No one should decide

 university scholarships and awards based on academic merit as reflected in the accepted student's overall application.

 To be eligible for an assistantship, you must have completed at least one semester in your graduate program and register for at least six credits in both fall and spring semesters.
 Note: assistantship candidates who are eligible for federal work-study are permitted to work their Media Studies assistantship hours in addition to any federal work-study hours.
 All awards are for an academic year, not a semester.
 Students are invited to apply for more than one award.

 Assists a teacher in a course.
 Applicants must be available 4 ½ hours per week during the academic year.

 Assists a member of the faculty in an area of academic research.
 Research and writing skills are required.
 Applicants must be available 9 hours per week during the academic year.

 Must demonstrate specific technical expertise in a production area and have an interest in teaching.
-A technical associate assists the department in producing media shows or may be assigned to provide in-class assistance to an instructor.
-Applicants must be available 9 hours per week during the academic year.
+A technical assistant helps the department in producing media shows or may be assigned to provide in-class assistance to an instructor.
+Applicants must be available nine hours per week during the academic year.

-To apply for an assistantship, obtain the application available from the Media Studies Student Affairs Office and return it to:
+To apply for an assistantship, obtain the application available from the Media Studies Student Advising and Affairs Office and return it to: